 Someone gets in touch, saying you need a new Medicare card because of “Obamacare.”
 They tell you that you’ll lose Medicare coverage if you don’t pay a fee for a new card or give them your Social Security number and bank account or credit card number.

 Not true.
 The Affordable Care Act doesn’t say you need a new Medicare card, or another health insurance card.
 Nor does the law say you’ll lose Medicare coverage.
 Don’t give your personal or financial information to anyone who contacts you.
 When in doubt, call 1-800-MEDICARE, before you give anyone your money or information.

 Someone contacts you, offering discounts on health services and products.
 They might say the discount plan will save you money and that it meets the minimum coverage required under “Obamacare” so you won’t have to pay a penalty or look at other plans.

 Medical discount plans are not health insurance.
 Sometimes, medical discount plans illegally pretend to be insurance.
-The only way to know is to ask specific questions and not pay until you read the terms.
+Ask specific questions and don’t pay until you read the terms.
+Your state insurance commissioner’s office can tell you if a health plan is insurance.
 Most medical discount plans are a membership in a “club” that claims to offer reduced prices from certain doctors, certain pharmacies, and on some procedures.
-Many of these plans are scams that don’t deliver on the medical services promised.
+Some medical discount plans provide legitimate discounts, but others are scams that don’t deliver on the medical services promised.
 Others are attempts to get your personal or financial information, so the scammer can use it to commit identity fraud.